Urban-Analytics-Technology-Platform/web-app-template/packages/create-web/README.md

 # create-ua-web

-Node package which sets up (in a new directory) a web template.
+A node package which sets up an Urban Analytics web app for you, based on our in-house template.

 ## Run locally

-`cd` to this directory (`packages/create-ua-web`), then
+`cd` to this directory (`packages/create-web`), then

     npm exec .

-## In the future, you can do:
+## Or run the version on npm:

-    npm create ua-web@latest
+    npm create @uatp/web:latest

-(Although we have to publish this package to the npm registry first.)